The Ultimate British Columbia and Canadian Rockies Road Trip (Part 1 of 3)

 Scenic passages between gulf islands, snow-covered peaks of the Olympic Mountains in Washington, multi-million dollar waterfront houses, a plenty of wildlife including birds, seals and even whales!

 Once in Swartz Bayconsider taking an alternative route to Victoria: a slower but very charming byway 17A.
-You will pass by a little known Gowlland Tod Provincial Park where you can bath in warm salt waters of Saanich Inlet.
+You will pass by a little-known Gowlland Tod Provincial Park where you can bathe in the warm salt waters of Saanich Inlet.

-Victoria has such a pleasant weather and such a laid-back vibe, so most Canadians dream to retire there.
+Victoria has such pleasant weather and a laid-back vibe, so most Canadians dream of retiring there.

 I can even compare Victoria with my favourite part of California - the coastal area between Los Angeles and San Francisco.
-The air is surprisingly dry despite the fact that the city is sitting by the Pacific Ocean.
+The air is surprisingly dry even though the city is sitting by the Pacific Ocean.

 Definitely does not look like the rest of Canada.

-Mile 0 of the Trans-Canada Highway - the mother roads of all roads in Canada.
+Mile 0 of the Trans-Canada Highway - the mother road of all roads in Canada.
 It stretches for 7,821 km / 4,860 mi across all 10 provinces.

 When you get hungry, make sure you check out Fisherman's Wharf, famous for its seafood.
 Whether you go with traditional fish and chips or more exotic Hawaiian poke, you won't be disappointed.